omerta/about/_posts/2018-05-16-compare-create-model-laravel-zf3.md

 We show this workflow comparing tree PHP frameworks: Laravel, Zend Framework and Symfony.

+I am using Debian GNU/Linux 9.4 (stretch), Zend Framework 3.0.3, Symfony 3.4.9
+and Laravel 5.5.40.

 ## Create `Room` model in Laravel

-Suppose that we already installed `laravel`.
+Suppose that we already installed Laravel.
 Laravel is configure to use MySQL by default.
 In this tutorial we use `SQLite`, in order to use this database we change the settings in `app/config/database.php` file.
-The database is stored in the `app/database` directory.
+The database is stored in the `app/database/` directory.

-In Laravel is posible start to develop creating a migration.
+In Laravel is posible to start the develop creating a migration.
 A migration define the database structure through a PHP class.
 The database schema would be defined in source code.